 This video highlights the boost that counterbalance hinge technology can give a design.

-A lot of product designers who seek our advice note that they’re using gas cylinders in their food industry application.
+Many product designers who seek our advice use gas cylinders in their food industry applications.
 The problem with that is twofold:

 - Over time, gas springs weaken and can cause the lid to slam down violently.